Can stress cause heavy periods?

 What's the lowdown?

-Our menstrual cycles are kept healthy and regular through a delicate balance of hormones (LH, FSH, oestrogen and progesterone)
+• Our menstrual cycles are kept healthy and regular through a delicate balance of hormones

 Life can be really stressful.
 From the spiralling cost of living to the global climate emergency – we’re working harder than ever and under increasingly challenging circumstances.
 So it’s little wonder that in the past year, 74% of people in the UK have felt so stressed they have felt overwhelmed or unable to cope.

 Stress can affect our bodies in many different ways.
-One impact of stress is that your body triggers a huge increase in cortisol and corticotropin-releasing hormone to help you to tackle the situation.
-Both of these chemicals can impact the levels of our reproductive hormones.
+One impact of stress is that your body triggers a huge increase in the cortisol hormone to help you to tackle the situation.
+Cortisol can impact the levels of our reproductive hormones.
 In this article we are going to look at how stress can wreak havoc on our menstrual cycles.
-And, more specifically, whether stress could lead to a heavier period.
+And, more specifically, can stress lead to bleeding heavily on a period.

 What is stress?